Piercing the corporate veil: Basis for limited liability

-Corporations exist in part to shield the personal assets of shareholders from personal liability for the debts or actions of a corporation.
+Corporations exist in part to shield the personal assets of shareholders from personal liability for the debts or actions of a corporation which is treated as a separate person in law.
 Unlike a general partnership or sole proprietorship in which the owner could be held responsible for all the debts of the company, a corporation traditionally limited the personal liability of the shareholders.

 Piercing the corporate veil typically is most effective with smaller privately held business entities (close corporations) in which the corporation has a small number of shareholders, limited assets, and recognition of separateness of the corporation from its shareholders would promote fraud or an inequitable result.

 There is no record of a successful piercing of the corporate veil for a publicly traded corporation because of the large number of shareholders and the extensive mandatory filings entailed in qualifying for listing on an exchange.

 Germany

 German corporate law developed a number of theories in the early 1920s for lifting the corporate veil on the basis of "domination" by a parent company over a subsidiary.
-These cases have led to an encompassing codification of group law provisions in the AktG 1965 (§§ 291 - 319 AktG).
+These cases have led to an encompassing codification of group law provisions in the AktG 1965 (§§ 291 – 319 AktG).
 By contrast, a general doctrine of piercing the veil for abuse of the legal personality of the company has never really taken hold in Germany.
 It was advocated in the fundamental work of Rolf Serick, but rejected by the prevailing "Normanwendungslehre".
 After a few early cases, the German judiciary did not go down the route of establishing shareholder liability via piercing the veil.
 In particular, it rejected piercing the veil on grounds of material undercapitalization several times.
 Today, the only remaining case of shareholder liability via piercing of the corporate veil is the inextricable commingling of the assets of the company and the shareholder ("Vermögensvermischung").
 But shareholders can be held liable in tort (§ 826 BGB) in the case of an interference destroying the corporation ("existenzvernichtender Eingriff").
 The corporation must not be stripped, without compensation, of funds that are required to meet its foreseeable future obligations.
 If these are taken away by the shareholder the corporation may claim compensation, even in an insolvency proceeding.
 The concept adds a solvency test element to the balance-sheet based rules of capital maintenance under §§ 30, 31 GmbHG and §§ 57, 62 AktG.